Are you thinking of hiring a virtual assistant from the Philippines?

 Quick Tip: You can narrow down the resumes by creating search filters.
 The most efficient filters are “Strong English Writing Skills” and “Resumes updated last month.”

 Once you find a suitable worker, communicate with them through an e-mail or a Skype call.
-You would need to manage the hiring process, paperwork and payroll by yourself.
+You would need to manage the hiring process, paperwork, and payroll (including payroll taxes) by yourself.

 How much does it cost?